pdsam/feup-comp/README.md

 + expression statements without meaning are not permitted (e.g. true; or 1+20; are not valid statements)

 ## INTERMEDIATE REPRESENTATIONS (IRs):
+The HLIR consists on a AST with adicional informations on the nodes.In fact, our tool starts with an AST and adds information to its nodes.
 (for example, when applicable, briefly describe the HLIR (high-level IR) and the LLIR (low-level IR) used, if your tool includes an LLIR with structure different from the HLIR)
 ## CODE GENERATION:
 (describe how the code generation of your tool works and identify the possible problems your tool has regarding code generation.)
 ## OVERVIEW:
 (refer the approach used in your tool, the main algorithms, the third-party tools and/or packages, etc.)
-**TASK DISTRIBUTION:
+## TASK DISTRIBUTION:
+### Checkpoint 1
+* Parser development -
+* Error treatment and Recovery mecanism - Paulo Marques
+* Syntax tree generation -
+### Checkpoint 2
+* Symbol Tables - Carlos Albuquerque, Maria Helena
+* Semantic Analysis - Carlos Albuquerque, Paulo Marques
+* Jasmin code generation for invocation of functions -
+* Jasmin code generation for arithmetic expressions -
+### Checkpoint 3
+* Jasmin code generation for conditional expressions-
+* Jasmin code generation for loops-
+* Jasmin code generation to deal with arrays -
+* Test classes - Carlos Albuquerque, Maria Ferreira, Paulo Marques
+### Optimizations
+* Option –r=`<n>` - Carlos Albuquerque, Maria Ferreira
+* Option -o - Moisés Rocha, Paulo Marques
+* Constant folding - Moisés Rocha
+* Boolean Expression Optimization - Moisés Rocha

-(Identify the set of tasks done by each member of the project.
-You can divide this by checkpoint it if helps) **PROS: (Identify the most positive aspects of your tool) **CONS: (Identify the most negative aspects of your tool)
+## PROS: (Identify the most positive aspects of your tool)
+## CONS: (Identify the most negative aspects of your tool)

 For this project, you need to [install Gradle](https://gradle.org/install/)